Agent Trial

 What does each oruk plan include?

-Four public tiers — Free, Pro ($12/mo), Trader ($49 first month, then $99/mo), Enterprise.
+Four public tiers — Free, Pro ($12/mo), Trader ($49 first month, then $99/mo), Enterprise — plus provisioned Developer keys for API partners and agent integrations.
 The live wire on oruk.ai is real-time for everyone, no signup required.
-Paid tiers add programmatic REST access; SSE is available on Trader and Enterprise.
+Paid and provisioned tiers add programmatic REST access; story and raw transcript SSE are available on Trader, Developer, and Enterprise.

 PlanFrontendProgrammatic Access